 Access to Health Care and Economic Justice for Minors

-Erica Etelson, University of California Berkeley Law (Boalt Hall)
+Erica Etelson, Berkeley Law

 Women’s Economic Agenda Project with the Welfare Fraud Defense Center